 Most hybrids, regardless of the rim size of the bike, will come with a 700cc wheel base and tire.
 Essentially 700cc tires are designed to roll across pavements, and small bumps and cracks in the road without you noticing, and make for easier acceleration and uphill traveling.
 Beware the sales guy trying to push a hybrid bike on you that has the big nobly mountain bike tires on it.

 Frames are the skeleton around which the rest of your bike is built.
 In the old days, most frames apart from elite racing bikes were made from steel.
-Steel was durable and tough as a component for bikes (check out any old BMX from the ’80s) but it was heavy.
+Steel was durable and tough as a bike component (check out any old BMX from the ’80s) but it was heavy.

 These days almost all frames are made either from aluminum or carbon.
 While a carbon frame bike is considerably lighter than aluminum, it is considerably more expensive to buy.
 On a hybrid bike, I would say go with the aluminum frame unless you’re after the very top-of-the-range bike.
 Both materials are strong, rust-resistant, and offer smooth riding